Quadratic form representations via generalized continuants

-We now may wonder how far can we push this method for polynomials over a field of characteristic different from 2?
+We may now wonder how far can we push this method for polynomials over a field of characteristic different from 2?
 That is, will the method work for $h$ with $\deg(h)>1$ over any such field?

 We first note that the property

 ``$m | z^2+h \Rightarrow \exists x,y,u \;(m= u(x^2+y^2h) \land u \text{~unit})$''

 does not hold in general for $h$ reducible.
 Consider $h=X^3+X^2+X$ in polynomials over a field of characteristic $\ne 3$.
 Then, $X^2+X+1$ divides $0^2+1^2h$ and is certainly not of the form $x^2+y^2h$.
 Indeed, here we have either $y^2h$ null or of odd degree $\ge 3$.
 In the former case, it follows that $x^2+y^2h =x^2$ is a square, but $X^2+X+1$ is not a square in a field of characteristic $\ne 3$, while in the latter case $x^2+y^2h$ has degree $\ge 3>\text{degree}(X^2+X+1)$.